katiektea/100-days-of-code/log.md

 I find it hard to keep up with coding on the weekends.
 Things somewhat slow down?
 So I end up not doing much code or studying.
 I'm sure that's okay right? :D sometimes we all need a little break :')

+### Day 6: April 20, 2020

+Did everything CSS today; from specificity levels to important selectors, to fumbling around with borders and colours.
+Also had some fun with manipulating and interacting with different websites' elements using the Chrome Inspector.
+How cool is that!

+**Thoughts**
+Not much coding done as it is the weekend, so I decided to take a break.
+I feel like it is good to take a break from my streaks every now and then, so I did miss a day on Sunday.
+However!
+As per the FAQ on the #100daysofcode challenge, it is okay to miss a day, but as long as you continue the day after, it's fine.

 **Generic Example of Log below - Reference Only:**
 ### Day 1: June 27, Monday